wippyai/userspace/src/dataflow/flow/flow.spec.md

 - Map-reduce pipelines: validate data type compatibility
 - Always return `flow()...:run()` from functions
 - Terminal routes (`@success`, `@fail`) automatically adapt to context (top-level vs nested)
+- **Workflows must have at least one success termination path** - compiler validates this at build time
 - `:start()` cannot be used in nested contexts (cycles, map-reduce)
 - `:with_title()` requires non-empty string
 - `:with_metadata()` requires table